SACA: Selective Attention-Based Clustering Algorithm: Related Work

-The seminal DBSCAN algorithm \cite{ester1996density} identifies clusters by expanding regions with high point density, defined by two parameters: the neighborhood radius (\(\varepsilon\)) and the minimum number of points (\textit{MinPts}).
+The seminal DBSCAN algorithm identifies clusters by expanding regions with high point density, defined by two parameters: the neighborhood radius (\(\varepsilon\)) and the minimum number of points (\textit{MinPts}).
 Points outside dense regions are labeled as noise.
 DBSCAN excels at detecting arbitrarily shaped clusters but struggles with datasets containing clusters of varying density, as a single global \(\varepsilon\) is often inadequate.
 Its performance is highly sensitive to parameter choices, necessitating trial-and-error tuning, and its computational cost increases with large datasets due to repeated distance calculations \cite{ester1996density}.
-To address DBSCAN’s limitations, several variants have been proposed.
-OPTICS (Ordering Points To Identify the Clustering Structure) \cite{ankerst1999optics} mitigates sensitivity to a fixed \(\varepsilon\) by producing a hierarchical ordering of points based on core-distance and reachability-distance.
-As for DBSCAN, it requires \(\varepsilon\) (a maximum neighborhood radius) and \textit{MinPts}, but is less sensitive to \(\varepsilon\) and captures clusters across varying densities levels.
-However, OPTICS demands additional memory for nearest-neighbor queries.
-It also struggles to form clusters with similar local density, limiting its applicability in some scenarios.
-VDBSCAN (Varied Density-Based Spatial Clustering of Applications with Noise) \cite{liu2007vdbscan} tackles varying cluster densities by selecting multiple \(\varepsilon\) values based on k-dist plots, which orders points by how far they are from their k-th nearest neighbor, automating parameter selection to some extent.
-It partitions the dataset by density levels and applies DBSCAN-like clustering for each, improving adaptability.
-However, VDBSCAN still relies on precise \(\varepsilon\) and \textit{MinPts} settings and struggles with non-convex clusters.
-Similarly, DVBSCAN (Density Variation Based Spatial Clustering of Applications with Noise ) introduces Cluster Density Variance and Cluster Similarity Index to allow density variation within clusters while separating distinct density profiles.
-It requires four parameters (\(\varepsilon\), \textit{MinPts}, \(\alpha\), \(\lambda\)), increasing complexity and making parameter tuning challenging \cite{ram2010density}.
-DENCLUE (DENsity-based CLUstEring) \cite{10.5555/3000292.3000302} models point density as the sum of influence functions (e.g., Gaussian) and identifies clusters via density-attractors using a hill-climbing approach.
+OPTICS (Ordering Points To Identify the Clustering Structure) \cite{ankerst1999optics} mitigates sensitivity to a fixed \(\varepsilon\) by producing a hierarchical ordering using core and reachability distances.
+As with DBSCAN, it requires \(\varepsilon\) (a maximum neighborhood radius) and \textit{MinPts}, but is less sensitive to \(\varepsilon\) and better captures clusters across varying density levels.
+However, OPTICS demands additional memory for nearest-neighbor queries and can struggle when adjacent clusters have similar local densities.
+DENCLUE (DENsity-based CLUstEring) \cite{10.5555/3000292.3000302,hinneburg1998efficient} models point density as a sum of influence functions (e.g., Gaussian kernels) and finds density attractors via a hill-climbing procedure.
 It requires two parameters: \(\sigma\) (influence range) and \(\xi\) (density threshold).
-DENCLUE handles high-dimensional data and noise effectively but is sensitive to \(\sigma\) and \(\xi\) settings, and its hill-climbing may converge to local maxima \cite{hinneburg1998efficient}.
-DBCLASD (Distribution-Based Clustering of Large Spatial Databases ) \cite{xu1998distribution}, a parameter-free method, incrementally grows clusters based on nearest-neighbor distance consistency with a uniform distribution, verified by a chi-square test.
-While attractive for large spatial databases, its uniform-density assumption can misclassify points in non-uniform regions \cite{xu1998distribution}.
-Spatial-temporal DBSCAN (ST-DBSCAN) \cite{birant2007st} extends DBSCAN for spatial-temporal data, using two distance parameters (\(\varepsilon_1\) for spatial, \(\varepsilon_2\) for non-spatial attributes), \textit{MinPts}, and a threshold \(\Delta \epsilon\) to prevent merging adjacent clusters.
-It incorporates a density factor to handle varied density and temporal dependencies, making it suitable for applications like geographic information systems.
-However, tuning four parameters increases complexity \cite{birant2007st}.
-GF-DBSCAN (Global Filtering DBSCAN) \cite{tsai2009gf} reduces DBSCAN’s search space by partitioning data into grid cells based on \(\varepsilon\), but it sacrifices accuracy in some cases.
-AutoEpsDBSCAN \cite{gaonkar2013autoepsdbscan} automates \(\varepsilon\) selection using k-nearest neighbor distances and elbow detection in k-dist plots.
-Like DBSCAN, AutoEpsDBSCAN works best when there are clear differences between dense clusters and sparse noise.
-AutoEpsDBSCAN improves standard DBSCAN by removing the need to manually tune epsilon using a data-driven method.
-However, it still requires choosing \verb|k|, and it does not perform well on datasets where clusters blend gradually into each other (i.e., no sharp density boundaries).
+While effective in high dimensions and robust to noise, DENCLUE is sensitive to \(\sigma\) and \(\xi\), and hill-climbing can converge to local maxima.